AlensEv/MindYourHealth/README.md

 # MindYourHealth
+*Disclaimer this is a class project and not meant for real medical consultation*
+* Please contact your local health professionals if seeking medical care*

 My application is for patients and doctors.
 It lets those who dont have active access to health care get a virtual pre-diagnostic from a volunteering health professional.
 Professionals can include excelling medical students and doctors.
 This way patients can